SF-TAP/SF-TAP.github.io/_posts/2015-11-21-tutorial-qb.markdown

 ## L2 Bridging + Mirroring

-Similarly, qb-tap can work as an L2 bridge and traffic mirroring box as follows.
+Similarly, qb-tap can work as an L2 bridge and a traffic mirroring box as follows.

     # ./qb-tap -l ix0 -r ix1 -t igb0,igb1,igb2,igb3